mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

-myriad artificial habitats including zoos, spas, environmental simulations, amusement parks, urban settings with fine dining and opportunities for social interaction and ‘pleasure asteroids’, which promise experiences beyond Travellers’ wildest dreams.
+myriad artificial habitats including zoos, spas, environmental simulations, amusement parks, urban settings with fine dining and opportunities for social interaction and 'pleasure asteroids', which promise experiences beyond Travellers' wildest dreams.
 Vacationers from industrial Raami and Skeen are frequent visitors.

-The starport is housed in Kala-an-Vodi, Traa’s largest planetoid.
+The starport is housed in Kala-an-Vodi, Traa's largest planetoid.
 Its high-tech shipyard only manufactures civilian spacecraft and is known for producing many custom designs.
 Its financial success has garnered the interest of investors including the megacorporation GSbAG, which has purchased a minority stake.
-Imperial authorities have expressed concern about the shipyard’s willingness to install all manner of weaponry, stealth coatings and other typically military features on so-called civilian starships but has thus far resisted the temptation
+Imperial authorities have expressed concern about the shipyard's willingness to install all manner of weaponry, stealth coatings and other typically military features on so-called civilian starships but has thus far resisted the temptation